shawn-sandy/ideas/README.md

 # ideas

-A toolkit for creating and managing digital products--design systems, pattern libraries, style-guides, etc.
+A toolkit for creating and managing digital products--design systems, pattern libraries, style-guides and websites.